 Mandatory fields for ticket purchase are name and e-mail address.
 The customer can change their personal data via "My Festival" in the ticket system.
 If the customer changes their contact information in connection with the purchase of tickets for the Festival, the new information will be altered in the TargetEveryone subscription tool.

-New customers will receive a consent form describing how to receive information and offers from the Festival.
+New customers will receive an e-mail after having purchased a ticket.
+There will be a consent form describing how to receive information and offers from the Festival.
 Such mailing will be effectuated in TargetEveryone.
-Customers will always get information about how to change their consents and will always have access to their customer form.
-The procedure for changing their consents will vary, either via a link on fib.no, or via text messages or e-mails sent to the customer.
+Customers will always get information about how to change their consents and will always have access to their customerdata.
+The procedure for changing their consents will vary, either via text messages or links in e-mails sent to the customer.

 You can exercise your rights by sending an e-mail to email@example.com.You are entitled to a response without undue delay and no later than within 30 days.
 For more information regarding your rights, please visit The Norwegian Data Protection Authority.